 Leadership drives culture, and while the majority of the session attendees agree that the most influential cultural driver in any organization is the CEO, very few indicated that their organizations have a designated role singularly focused on developing and maintaining a desired organizational culture.
 So if the CEO has influence, but has other responsibilities, and few organizations have an exec solely looking after culture, where does responsibility lie?
 While 60% of the marketing leaders surveyed already claim direct responsibility for organizational culture in their current role, all respondents agree that the CMO should have an increased role.
 And why not?
 With 95% agreeing that culture influences buying decisions, it’s clear that marketers need to be mindful of the story their culture tells.

 Egon Zehnder is honored to be a founding partner of the Kellogg Marketing Leadership summit.
-Aligning with this year’s theme, Cultural Transformation for Growth in the Digital Age, Egon Zehnder’s Rory Finlay and Dick Patton presented ‘Culture Matters’ to a closed-door audience of marketing leadership and researchers.
+Aligning with this year’s theme, Cultural Transformation for Growth in the Digital Age, Egon Zehnder’s Rory Finlay and former consultant Dick Patton presented ‘Culture Matters’ to a closed-door audience of marketing leadership and researchers.
 The live polling following the presentation revealed key insights on the relationship between culture and brand.